klnchu/logstash_pusher/README.md

-# Logstash exporter
+# Logstash Pusher
-Prometheus exporter for the metrics available in Logstash since version 5.0.
+Prometheus Pusher srcape from the metrics available in Logstash since version 5.0,  and push prometheus PushGateway.

 ## Usage